-Facilities are maintained in a manner that hazardous conditions. minimizes Department staff regularly Operations inspects the 420 Lincoln Road location to assess and initiate repairs of malfunctioning equipment and other unsafe physical NYFA Other conditions. community members are helpful when they report equipment problems to the Operations Department.
+Facilities are maintained in a manner that minimizes hazardous conditions.
+The Operations Department staff regularly inspects the 420 Lincoln Road location to assess and initiate repairs of malfunctioning other unsafe equipment and physical conditions.
+Other NYFA community members are helpful when they report equipment problems to the Operations Department.